-К3 CO3 Apply the decision and control structures in .NET and apply the concepts of queries and creation of console applications.
-K4 CO4 Analyze the concept of windows application and project creation and Oracle functions K5 CO4 Execute the console, window application, crystal report, PL/SQL triggers.
+CO1 Apply the decision and control structures in .NET and apply the concepts of queries and creation of console applications.
+CO2 Analyze the concept of windows application and project creation and to K5 Oracle functions.
+K3 CO3 Construct the queries using DDL and DML queries.
+CO4 Execute the console, window application, crystal report, PL/SQL triggers.
+CO5 Apply the connectivity to retrieve the data from database.